NETZER-HOLDINGS-INC/netzerholdings-website/INVOICE_GENERATOR_GUIDE.md

 ## Troubleshooting

-### Invoice not sending?
+### Email client not opening?
-- Check your internet connection
+- Your browser may be blocking the mailto link
-- Try downloading PDF and emailing manually
+- Download the PDF manually and compose the email yourself
-- Contact billing department to confirm receipt
+- Copy the billing email address from the form

 ### PDF not generating?
 - Ensure all required fields are filled
-- Try a different browser (Chrome recommended)
+- Try a different browser (Chrome or Edge recommended)
 - Check browser console for errors
+- Disable browser extensions temporarily

 ### Form validation errors?
 - All fields marked with * are required
-- Invoice number must be unique
+- Invoice number should be unique for your records
 - Email addresses must be valid format

+### Email client opens but no attachment?
+- The PDF downloads separately to your Downloads folder
+- Manually attach the downloaded PDF file to the email
+- Look for a file named `Invoice-[YourNumber].pdf`

 ## Support